tigerfarm/tigtaskrouterworker/README.md

 - Enter your token password.
 - Click Get access token.
 Worker status is displayed: Offline.
 - Click Go online.
 Worker status is displayed: Available.
-- Click Go online, and Go offline, to see how you set your availability.
+- Click Go offline, and Go online, which is how you set your availability status.
-- Click Go online.
+- Click Go online,to be available for a call reservation.

 <img src="TR_WorkerOnline.jpg" width="300"/>